 End of "Gold Rush" Brought KCS Into Benton County - By Cecil Taylor, Adv.
-Manger, K. C. S. From "The Benton County Democrat" (1950) - The Century of Progress Edition - Now the NWA Democrat Gazette
+Manger, K. C. S. From The Benton County Democrat (1950) - The Century of Progress Edition - Now the NWA Democrat Gazette

 The Kansas City Southern originated 61 years ago as a terminal railroad in Kansas City, with Arthur Stilwell as the moving force.
-Incorporated under the law of Missouri in 1887, operations actually began in 1890.
+Incorporated under the laws of Missouri in 1887, operations actually began in 1890.
 First known as the Kansas City Suburban Belt Railroad, the line extended from Independence, Mo., across the Kaw river into Kansas City, Kans., where it served the packing houses, elevators, stockyards and other industries.

 Kansas City Southern train in Siloam Springs

-In less than three years, Kansas City Southern Lines, have acquired and have on order, about 23 million dollars worth of the 'last word" in diesel-electric locomotives and passenger and freight cars, to assure continuation of the best in transportation service for the rapidly developing Midwest and Southwest.
+In less than three years, Kansas City Southern Lines have acquired, and have on order, about 23 million dollars worth of the "last word" in diesel-electric locomotives and passenger and freight cars, to assure continuation of the best in transportation service for the rapidly developing Midwest and Southwest.